K-Nearest-Neighbor classifiers

 Calculating distance

-The distance metric used in KNN can easily be chosen poorly.
+The distance metric must be chosen so that we can compute the distance between our new case and every example in our case-base.
+There are a number of options, and the choice sometimes makes a difference, and some ways to do it will lead to problems.
 For example, if you want to decide on political party based on age, income level, and gender, you need to figure out how to weigh and combine these.
 By default, you might add differences along each dimension, which would combine something that differs on the scale of dozens with something that differs on the scale of thousands, and so the KNN model would essentially ignore gender and age.
-That is, if we used a city-block distance, a 22-year-old female democrat who makes $30,000/year might be 2 units away from a 22-year-old male republican who also makes $30K, but 1,000 units away from a 22-year-old female republican who makes $31,000.
+That is, if we used a city-block distance (summing each absolute difference), a 22-year-old female democrat who makes $30,000/year might be 2 units away from a 22-year-old male republican who also makes $30K, but 1,000 units away from a 22-year-old female republican who makes $31,000.
+But had we chosen to represent age in days and salary in thousands of dollars, we would get a completely different space.
 You might want to adjust the scale of different dimensions, select/ignore different dimensions, or weigh some more than others.

 If we create a sample data set with randomly-generated people, coding gender and party as 1 or 2 to allow us easier calculation of distance using the dist function: